dan2-ux/pi5_sensehat_playground/README.md

-# This is the repository for running pi 5 with sense hat with ability to receive signal from PlayGround
+# Repository for using the Raspberry Pi 5 with a Sense HAT, enabling communication with PlayGround: receiving signals from PlayGround and sending inputs from the Sense HAT joystick.

 ## Hardware Requirements